masokky/instagram-tools/README.md

     3. + Improvements In Display Program
     4. FFTAUTO & FFT must make file komen.txt and save your comment in there
     5. BOMLIKE & BOMKOMEN if you want unlimited read unli_bom.txt
     6. FFTSLEEP with random sleep
+    7. New Feature: RMTPeople  [>] Repost Media Target by People
+    8. New Feature: RMTHashtag [>] Repost Media Target by Hashtag
 <br/>

 ## SPECIAL THANKS TO: